nanoframework/nanoFramework.Azure.Devices/README.md

 This Azure IoT Hub SDK is using MQTT.
 So you need to ensure you can connect to port 8883 using TLS protocol.
 If you are in an enterprise network, this may be blocked.
 In most cases, this is not an issue.

+The namespaces, the name of the classes and the methods try to get close to the .NET C# Azure IoT SDK.
+This should allow an easier portability of the code between both environment.

 ### Creating a DeviceClient

 You can connect to Azure IoT Hub using either a symmetric Key, either a certificate.
 The following example shows how to use a symmetric key: